SALES: 1-800-978-9765 (TTY:711)

 General Practice

 A general practice physician provides continuing, comprehensive healthcare for both adults and children.
-This is a type of primary care physician.
+This is a type of primary care provider.

 Geriatric Medicine